Zenless Zone Zero: Marketing and release

-MiHoYo revealed the game in May 2022 and began holding closed beta tests, known as "Tuning Tests", for PC and iOS in August of the same year.
+miHoYo revealed the game in May 2022 and began holding closed beta tests, known as "Tuning Tests", for PC and iOS in August of the same year.
 A second closed beta test, called an "Equalizing Test", was also held for PC and iOS in November 2023.
 A third beta test, called an "Amplifying Test", was held for Android, PC, and iOS, in April 2024.
 During Sony Interactive Entertainment's State of Play presentation in January 2024, a PlayStation 5 port of the game was announced as a timed console exclusive.
 A technical test was held for the PS5 in April 2024.
 The release date was announced in late May of that same year.
+In June 2026, miHoYo released the game on Steam.

 The game was released on July 4.
 To promote the game, HoYoverse collaborated with several graffiti artists to create Zenless Zone Zero-themed graffiti in 19 cities in Indonesia.
 An advertisement campaign on the Manila Light Rail Transit in the Philippines was held.
 A series of launch events titled "New Eridu City Tour" is being held in 19 locations worldwide.
 Another series of events titled "Zenless Dazzle Expo" is held within six comic conventions.

 In July 2024, HoYoverse, through a collaboration between them and Lofi Girl, released a Zenless Zone Zero-themed Lofi Girl video featuring the character Belle though its HoYoFair YouTube channel, which features lo-fi remixes of select Zenless Zone Zero soundtracks.
 (Note: The HoYoFair program was created by HoYoverse to showcase fan art and animations that are made by creators inside/outside the Hoyoverse community based on games developed by miHoYo / HoYoverse.
 These submissions are often featured on HoYoFair's YouTube channel while some of these submissions have been used to advertise their games in the form of community-driven advertising.)

 Reception

 Prior to the game's release, the Chinese video game news website 17173 noted that HoYoverse had significant experience with action games, considering Zenless Zone Zero as both a return to the genre and a potential breakthrough for the company.
 They believed that HoYoverse had yet to encounter significant rivals in the action game category and that Zenless Zone Zero could "stabilize and expand the user market."
 17173 also emphasized the game's strong stylized design and trendy visual elements, noting that it inherited HoYoverse's expertise in the action category while presenting a distinct and unique work.

-Eurogamer called the combat and day-to-day exploration exciting, and the world setting unique and immersive.
+Eurogamer said that the combat and day-to-day exploration exciting, and the world setting unique and immersive.
 Kotaku said its combat system is similar to miHoYo's previous game, Honkai Impact 3rd.

 Paste, in its more critical review, praised the character design and variety, while calling the starter playable characters' usage repetitive and the TV mode dull and uninspiring.
 PC Gamer criticized the combat system by calling it "mindless mouse clicking".

 In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.